AmiyaI/WeatherApp/README.md

 ## Conclusion
 This project showcases comprehensive cloud engineering skills, including AWS service utilization, IaC, CI/CD processes, containerization, and adherence to security best practices.
 It demonstrates a real-world application of processing and analyzing weather data efficiently and effectively on the cloud.

+## Images
+Below are images demonstrating various stages of the WeatherApp pipeline and database:

 ![Jenkins Pipeline Success](/Images/JenkinsPipelineSuccess.jpg)
-*Jenkins pipeline after successful execution using BlueOcean.*
+*The Jenkins pipeline interface after a successful execution using BlueOcean, illustrating the completed CI/CD process.*

 ![Database after Initialization](/Images/DBafterInitialization.jpg)
-*View of the database after running the initialization script.*
+*The PostgreSQL database view immediately after the schema initialization, ready to store weather data.*

-![Database after Mock Data Being Processed](/Images/DBafterMockDataBeingProcessed.jpg) *View of the weather data in the database after processing mock data.*
+![Database after Mock Data Being Processed](/Images/DBafterMockDataBeingProcessed.jpg) *The database showing weather data records following the processing of mock data by the Lambda functions.*